 - Sound effects – These can be used for many reasons – to give a sense of location, to create realism, to create rhythm and to create engagement.

 - Editing software – We use Logic Pro to edit our shows and other audio productions.
 We edit out pauses and hesitations to keep the dialogue moving.
 Some people add an artificial echo to a radio show.
 Radio show quality is lower than other audio quality, although it isn’t recorded in lower quality.
 There can also be a distort added in post production because this will make the radio show sound like radio quality.

-This is an involved process.
+This is an important part of radio production and an involved process.
 Although you may think of radio as a live media there are many steps which go into radio pre-production.
 First, the conceptualisation of the show and the direction it will take.
 Then a structure needs to be decided, for example the length of the show and the order of events.